ansys/pyansys-sound/doc/source/api/signal_processing.rst

 Signal processing
 -----------------

-This module provides useful functions to process time signals, such as filtering.
+This module provides useful functions to process time-domain signals, such as filtering.

 .. module:: ansys.sound.core.signal_processing